What is MarketTiming?

 The beauty of the first six funds is that in a bull market at least two of them should be rallying and hence ideal candidates for holding based on their relative positive price momentum.
 The gold fund is used for profiting in bear markets (since gold normally rallies in a share crash) and the cash fund is used if none of the other funds exhibits positive price momentum.

-Think of a Rotation strategy as a diverse asset class race where you always back the Global ETF doing best and the Local ETF doing best or in a share market crisis (like 2008) using a gold or cash fund for protection.
-Its construction makes an ETF Rotation strategy the closest thing to an all-weather portfolio.
+Think of a Rotation strategy as a diverse asset class race where investors always back the Global ETF doing best and/or the Local ETF doing best or in a share market crisis (like 2008) use a gold or cash fund for protection.
+Its construction makes an ETF Rotation strategy particularly suited for share markets exhibiting strong and sustained positive or negative price momentum.
+Sideways meandering markets work least well for a Rotation strategy because long term price momentum slows.

 Using the Rotation Strategies